 - Many people will see at least mild results after the first visit.
 From this point, there will be a progress with less and less symptoms until treatment is complete.

 - Some people will see a mild increase in symptoms initially, followed by an overall decrease (this should occur by the next day).

 - Some people will see no obvious results after the first visit – fear not, this is ok.
 In some cases, it may take a few visits for results to show (and your acupuncturist should tell you this during your initial visit).
-However, if no improvement at all is seen within 4 – 5 visits, it is probably time to seek help elsewhere.
+However, if no improvement at all is seen at the end of the 2nd month, it is probably time to seek help elsewhere.